Let Las Vegas Appraisal Service, Inc. help you decide if you can cancel your PMI

 Banks were taking down payments down to 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
 A lender is able to manage the increased risk of the reduced down payment with Private Mortgage Insurance or PMI.
 PMI covers the lender if a borrower defaults on the loan and the market price of the property is less than the loan balance.

-Since the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and often isn't even tax deductible, PMI is pricey to a borrower.
-It's profitable for the lender because they secure the money, and they get the money if the borrower is unable to pay, separate from a piggyback loan where the lender takes in all the deficits.
+Because the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and many times isn't even tax deductible, PMI can be costly to a borrower.
+It's profitable for the lender because they collect the money, and they get the money if the borrower is unable to pay, separate from a piggyback loan where the lender takes in all the deficits.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.